 - Enter a year (2030) of prediction you want to get the sales value and get the result in sell cell F5 (10,237,774.82).

-Read More: How to Forecast Sales Using Historical Data in Excel (6 Methods)
+Read More: How to Calculate Annual Sales in Excel

 2. Use Forecast Sheet Command to Calculate Projected Sales